pondersource/Android-Solid-Services/README.md

 - [Solid Android Client library](#solid-android-client-library)
 - [Solid Android API library](#solid-android-api-library)

+## What's New in v0.3.1
+- Fix saving accounts bug

 ## What's New in v0.3.0

 - **Multi-account support**: Log in with multiple Solid accounts and switch between them from the Settings page.